 A program which enables you to create written documents and operate your computer hands-free using speech.

 A writing support program with read-back, spell-check, and homophone identification tools.

 A visual thinking program that enables you to brainstorm, and organize your written work.

 A screen magnifying and reading program.

 A screen reading program that operates in all Windows applications.

-The LAS has digital recorders, smart pens, and tablets available for CSD-registered students to try for 7-day loans.
+The LAS has digital recorders, smart pens, and tablets available for SAS-registered students to try for 7-day loans.